bomeara1029/cjm-packrat/README.md

 yarn start:server
 ```

-11. Setting up Packrat without Docker gives users the flexbility to install and configure their own database and Solr caching as needed.
+11. Setting up Packrat without Docker gives users the flexibility to install and configure their own database and Solr caching as needed.

 **Congratulations, Packrat is now ready for use!**